jtratner/sudoku-fuzzer-udacity/README.md

 Checker fuzzer - written by Jeffrey Tratner (+ inspired by fuzzer test cases from Bill Barry and Brandon)

+Tricky example of a fail-in-subgrid-only grid and a grid with floating point numbers from Goldsong

 License
 -------
 Freely provided under the MIT License